 Foodservice operations are often high-intensity, high-pressure environments.
 There are quotas to meet, quality to uphold, and regulations to comply with.
 And typically, food waste to contend with—up to 10% of all food purchased goes to waste in the kitchen in many foodservice operations.

-So how do we balance these many priorities while incorporating a culture of food waste minimization?
+How do we balance these many priorities while incorporating a culture of food waste prevention?
 The first step is to understand why and where waste is occurring.
 Below are five common factors driving food waste in foodservice operations.

-Time and time again, LeanPath data has shown that overproduction is the leading cause of wasted food in foodservice operations.
+Leanpath data has shown that overproduction of food is the leading cause of wasted food in foodservice operations.
 A lack of visibility into how much of a given food item is often consumed keeps kitchens producing amounts that they believe are appropriate, but are actually more than what is needed.
+Buffets are a prime source of overproduction.
+Take control of buffet waste today with our whitepaper: Preventing Food Waste at the Buffet: A Guide for Chefs and Managers.

 In foodservice especially, overproduction can be thought of as a risk management tool.
 It creates a buffer zone for chefs and managers, mitigating the risk of running out of food by making more than required.
 What we need to remember is that we’re paying for that risk transfer in wasted food.